 Ask your dog to sit next to you in the position you would like him to walk.
 Lure him there with a treat if necessary but don’t pull him there with the lead.

 Take a step forward.
 If your dog leaps ahead of you, stop and call him back to the heel position.
 Treat him if necessary to keep him there but don’t pull on the lead.
 There is no point setting off if your dog is not waiting by your side.

-With your dog loosely held on a lead start to walk ahead and when your dog starts to move ahead of you weave to the left or right to keep him in place, or change direction, maybe even through 180 degrees, keeping his attention by using encouraging language, giving the command ‘Heel’ and rewarding with ‘Good’ when he reaches the right position.
+With your dog loosely held on a lead start to walk ahead and when your dog starts to move ahead of you weave to the left or right to keep him in place, or change direction, maybe even through 180 degrees, keeping his attention by using encouraging language, rewarding with ‘Good’ when he reaches the right position.
 If necessary you can let him know you have a treat in your hand.

 If he continues to go too far ahead and reaches the end of the lead, stop.
 Do not pull back on the lead; just stand still.
 After a second or two click your tongue or slap your thigh to gain your dog’s attention.
-When he looks towards you, reward him with a ‘Good’ and call him to you.
+When he looks towards you, reward him with the marker word ‘Good’ or other marker and call him to you.
 As he starts to approach you, turn away and walk off in a different direction with him following you.
 When he is in the correct heel position say ‘Heel’ and praise him with a ‘Good’.

 When you do this make sure your dog is still facing forwards when he’s beside you.
 It takes an age to go anywhere at first but your dog will eventually reach the position where, if he feels tension on the lead he will stop automatically.
 When he does this you can encourage him to return to your side and move off in another direction as he approaches, which will help him to get into the correct position beside you.

 You will find that, as your dog is responding to walking without pulling on the lead, he will eventually walk quite happily beside you without a lead at all.